Introduction

 k) How the profit is distributed, details regarding the accounting periods, reserves, etc.

-In practice, the trade registry offices are providing draft articles of association texts.
+In practice, the trade registry offices are providing draft AoA texts.

-Articles of association of a JSC may be changed by a resolution of its general assembly.
+AoA of a JSC may be changed by a resolution of its GA.

 The Establishment Procedure

-In Turkey, trade registration transactions for all types of companies are made through a Central Registration Recording System called MERSİS
+In Türkiye, trade registration transactions for all types of companies are made through a Central Registration Recording System called MERSİS.

 The commercial name of the JSC chosen by the shareholders must be submitted via MERSİS and its approval will in principle be taken electronically.
 The commercial name can neither be misleading nor offensive.